Native American name controversy: Turtle Islander

-Another, less commonly used term is in reference to the continent: Turtle Island.
-Though officially named North America, a number of histories from various Turtle Island countries make reference to the continent existing atop a turtle's back.
+A rarely used term is to call the North American continent: Turtle Island.
+Though officially named North America, a number of histories from various countries make reference to the myth of a continent existing atop a turtle's back.
 Though not present across all nations and countries, this symbolism and icon has spread to become nearly pan-Indigenous.
 As Europeans, Asians and Africans have terms that allude to their home continents, "Turtle Islander" is an attempt to do just that.

 Controversial terminology

 Indian princess

-In most situations, such as among non-Natives, the term "Indian princess" is considered demeaning to Native American women.
-Native Americans have never had a European concept of royalty, so the title of "princess" is not a part of any traditional Native culture.
-Non-Natives dressing up in costumes that are supposed to resemble Native American regalia, such as in a Halloween "Indian Princess" costume, or in other ways playing Indian, is generally considered offensive, racist, and a form of cultural appropriation.
+In some situations, the term "Indian princess" is considered offensive.

-Among some Native Americans, there is also an in-group usage among some powwow organizations, colleges, and other Indigenous groups who hold pageants and scholarship competitions, who may use the term "Princess" as a component in the titles they award.
+There is also a positive usage among some powwow organizations, colleges, and other Indigenous groups who hold pageants and scholarship competitions, who may use the term "Princess" as a component in the titles they award.
 Generally, these events are for recognizing cultural skills and community leadership.
-However, there are also calls from participants to stop using the term "Princess" for these titles, due to the negative stereotypes and the discomfort the nomenclature can cause when interacting with non-Natives, and to replace the term with "more culturally relevant and accurate nomenclature."
+However, some have called for participants to stop using the term "Princess" for these titles, due to the negative stereotypes and the discomfort the nomenclature can cause when interacting with non-Natives, and to replace the term with "more culturally relevant and accurate nomenclature."

 Injun

-"Injun" is an originally 17th century mispronunciation of "Indian", generally considered offensive today, used to mock or impersonate Native Americans' or early settlers' supposed heavily accented English (e.g., "Honest Injun", "Injun time").
-The word and related terms have been defined as derogatory by Indigenous peoples and are not widely used.
+"Injun" is an originally 17th-century mispronunciation of "Indian", sometimes considered offensive today, used to impersonate and sometimes mock Native Americans' or early settlers' supposed heavily accented English (e.g., "Honest Injun", "Injun time").
+The word and related terms have been defined as derogatory by some Indigenous peoples and are not widely used.